 It was as if somebody had flipped a switch and turned on the light.
 The dark feelings immediately disappeared.
-An incredible calm overcame me although my body was still shaking from the adrenaline.
+An incredible calm overcame me, although my body was still shaking from the adrenaline.
 I was filled with a warmth that I recognized as the influence of the Holy Ghost.
 Time was of the essence, and I could not delay any longer.
-In spite of my sins, I was the only available person in that time and place who could do this.
-And amazingly, I knew without a doubt that in spite of my shortcomings and addictions that God would honor and fulfill whatever blessing I might pronounce.
+Despite my sins, I was the only available person in that time and place who could do this.
+And amazingly, I knew without a doubt that despite my shortcomings and addictions that God would honor and fulfill whatever blessing I might pronounce.

 I HAD NO DOUBT!

 Several hours later, Lynn and the friends who had taken Dixie to the hospital returned.
-The doctor told them that he had no reasonable explanation as to how her eyeball could still be intact, but it was.
-Within a few days it was confirmed.
-In spite of massive blunt trauma, there would be no lasting problems with Dixie’s vision.
+The doctor told them that he had no reasonable explanation of how her eyeball could still be intact, but it was.
+Within a few days, it was confirmed.
+Despite massive blunt trauma, there would be no lasting problems with Dixie’s vision.

 What exactly is Faith?

 I have always struggled with the feeling that I do not have faith.
-For nearly 30 years I stubbornly struggled against my alcoholism all by myself because of this.
+For nearly 30 years, I stubbornly struggled against my alcoholism all by myself.
 I believed in God and Christ, but I also believed that a sinner like me didn’t deserve their grace.
 Because of this, I never really asked for help overcoming my addictions.

 The break-through came when I realized this fact: